bvds/andes/docs/guides/manager_guide/README.md

 {@img DevicesTab.png}

+Tasks:

+ - Click the Refresh arrow to update the devices list.
+ - Click a checkbox and the trashcan icon to wipe out all Space Client data on a device.
+ - Search for a device.

+Lists:

  - Device - Device name
  - User - Device's owner - This name is set on the <a href="#UsersTab">Users tab</a>
  - Last Access - Last use of Space Client by the device